charleennewland/blog/kaizen_workshop_2.md

 - **Create a leaner process** that eliminates or reduces waste, improves flow, and better aligns production with customer demand, based on the analysis of the current state;
 - **Develop a future state map** that reflects these improvements, including changes to process steps, material and information flows, and other key metrics.

+The first focus should be on improving areas with low process efficiency.
 The table below outlines the various activities in the customer call process, including their processing times, cycle times, value-added times, total times, process step efficiencies, and suggested improvements/solutions that emerged from the root cause analysis and brainstorming (steps 5, 6, and 7).
 We will take a closer look at these steps in future posts.

 <p align="center">
   <img width="1200" height="500" src="https://github.com/charleennewland/blog/assets/138404574/c90b458c-5ebd-4af7-afda-db7f7a3e80a5/600/300">